 LecoS – Land cover statistics is a plugin for the QGIS GIS software suite.
+LecoS originally stands for Landscape ecology statistics, but it can do a lot more than that.
 It converts classified raster layers to arrays using the powerful numpy library.
 Based on a Connected Component Labeling approach it further identifies class patches and calculates landscape metrics.
 The user can choose to calculate single or several metrics for the raster classes.
 Recent versions of LecoS also include a polygon-overlay (BatchOverlay) tool, which allows the calculation of landscape metrics per polygon feature.
 I also created the Landscape Modifier, a nifty tool to extract edges, increase or decrease or close holes in raster-patches.
+Since version 1.9 most LecoS functions are available within the QGIS processing framework.

 Example use case: